-By Gene P. Gengelbach, Ph.D., P.A.S.
+By Dr. Gene P. Gengelbach, Ph.D., P.A.S.

 Phosphorus concentration in the blood plasma is closely regulated, normally 6 to 8 mg/dl in growing animals and 4 to 6 mg/dl in adults.
 Phosphorus is absorbed into the blood from the small intestine; excess phosphorus is secreted into saliva so it can either be reabsorbed or else eliminated in the feces (see Figure 1).
 The secretion of 1,25-dihydroxyvitamin D due to low levels of dietary P increases the absorption of P in the intestine.
 High levels of calcium relative to P in the diet can reduce the efficiency of phosphorus absorption.
-On the other hand, cows that suffer from hypocalcemia (low blood Ca) may also become deficient in P because while parathyroid hormone (PTH) increases mobilization of both Ca and P from the bone, it also increases the excretion of P by the kidney and in the saliva.
+On the other hand, cows that suffer from hypocalcemia (low blood Ca) may also become deficient in P because while parathyroid hormone (PTH) increases the mobilization of both Ca and P from the bone, it also increases the excretion of P by the kidney and in the saliva.

-Phosphorus deficiency is most commonly found in animals consuming forage from soils deficient in P, or consuming excessively mature forages or crop residues low in phosphorus.
+Phosphorus deficiency is most commonly found in animals consuming forage from soils deficient in P or consuming excessively mature forages or crop residues low in phosphorus.
 Signs of deficiency include poor appetite, reduced growth rate or milk production, and general unthriftiness.
-Severe phosphorus deficiency can cause bone malformation, specifically rickets in growing animals and osteomalacia in adults.
+Severe phosphorus deficiency can cause bone malformation, specifical rickets in growing animals and osteomalacia in adults.
 Phosphorus toxicity is rare because cattle are quite efficient in excreting excess P in manure and saliva.
 Excessive P intake can interfere with both calcium and magnesium absorption.
 If adequate calcium is present in the diet, the maximum tolerable level of P for cattle diets is estimated to be around 1% of the daily dry matter intake.

 Phosphorus requirements are somewhat difficult to quantify since P absorption can be affected by dietary factors such as Ca:P ratio, dietary concentrations of aluminum, calcium, iron, magnesium, manganese, potassium and fat and by the source of the phosphorus (grains, forages, or mineral supplements).
 In general, a dietary concentration of 0.30 to 0.34% phosphorus should be sufficient for normal growth and development of heifers.
 A recent study at the University of Wisconsin (Bjelland, et al., 2011.
 J. Dairy Sci., 94:6233-6242) evaluated diets containing either 0.30 or 0.40% phosphorus fed to Holstein and Holstein-Jersey cross heifers from 4 to 22 months of age.
 Both groups had similar rates of gain, hip height and width, body length, heart girth, cannon bone circumference, and pelvic area.
 Services per conception and age at pregnancy were not different between groups.
 During their first lactation, both heifer groups had similar production levels of milk, fat, and protein and similar days open and services per conception.
-The conclusion of the authors was that there was no advantage to feeding 0.40 vs. 0.30% phosphorus to growing and breeding heifers.
+The authors concluded that there was no advantage to feeding 0.40 vs. 0.30% phosphorus to growing and breeding heifers.
 Growing and finishing beef steers and heifers also have P requirements in the .24 to .30% range, while beef cows’ requirements are at the lower end of that range.

-This 71 gram amount is the amount that needs to be absorbed from the diet.
+This 71-gram amount is the amount that needs to be absorbed from the diet.